kumvijaya/latest-workflow-runs/README.md

 - **--verbose**: Optional.
 The flag to run the script in debug mode

 This provides csv output with below fields:
-- **Repo**: Repository name
+- **repo**: Repository name
-- **Latest Run Result**: Latest run result. success or failure.
+- **result**: Latest run result. success or failure.
 It will be empty incase workflow not found.
-- **Error**: The error message.
+- **message**: The error message.
 It will be empty incase of success result.

 This creates output
 ## How to run